Salesforce Integration

 Step 1: Filter Internal Participants

-Participants whose email domain matches one of your organization's verified domains are considered internal and excluded from CRM matching.
+Participants whose email domain matches one of your organization's verified domains — or who are active Salesforce Users in your org — are considered internal and excluded from CRM matching.

 If all participants are internal and "Skip internal-only meetings" is enabled (default), the meeting won't be synced at all.

-IceCubes selects primary Contact, Account, and Opportunity for record associations:
+IceCubes selects the best primary Contact, Account, and Opportunity to associate with synced records:

-- Primary Account — Account associated with the primary contact
+- Primary Account — Account associated with the primary Contact or Opportunity

 Matching Flow